Fanny Chung

 Research MI Journal, 2 (1), 44.

 Recent studies have highlighted various issues surrounding the inextricable interrelationship of multiple intelligences, aesthetic development, and gifted education (Guss, 2005; Shearer, 2020; White, 2005).
-This paper discusses how Cantonese opera education plays a significant role in developing students' multiple intelligences through interdisciplinary learning.
+This essay discusses how Cantonese opera education plays a significant role in developing students' multiple intelligences through interdisciplinary learning.
 Not only does the learning of Cantonese opera enlighten students' creativity and artistic literacy, but it also elevates the quality of ethics through cultural learning, such as loyalty and respect for elders portrayed in the stories.
 Furthermore, it enhances bodily-kinaesthetic intelligence through daily practice and stage performances, spatial abilities through acting with various props and settings, and cultivates a sense of aesthetics through dressing up in exquisite costumes and applying makeup of traditional Chinese Theatre.

 • 2019